 In order for CINV prophylaxis to be effective;

 Antiemetics should be continued throughout the period of administration of chemotherapy and for at least 24 hours following completion of chemotherapy.

-This is defined as CINV occurring 1-5 days after chemotherapy and is most commonly seen after cisplatin.
+This is defined as CINV occurring 1-5 days after chemotherapy and is most commonly associated with anthracyclines or platinum agents such as cisplatin or carboplatin.
 Regular antiemetics should be continued for at least 48 hours after completion of cisplatin and in any other course of chemotherapy where delayed CINV has occurred in the past.
-Consideration can be given to a second dose of aprepitant on day 3-4 of chemotherapy if this is appropriate.
+Consideration may be given to a second dose of aprepitant on day 3-4 of chemotherapy if this is appropriate.
 Ongoing dexamethasone and ondansetron may be sufficient.